Most interesting landmarks of Northern Ireland

 - Nendrum tide mill – County Down, Mahee Island.
 Remnants of the oldest known tide mill in the world.
 Dendrochronological analysis shows that it was built around 619 AD.

-Described wonders of Northern Ireland
+Described landmarks of Northern Ireland

 Although one of the best known landmarks of Northern Ireland is the amazing Giant’s Causeway, there are numerous other amazing monuments.